 10 years ago, Australian banker Andrew Dixon had a dream.
-The dream was to build a sustainable private island from scratch and show the travel community that in order to obtain a perfect holiday you do not need air con, a tv or an a la carte menu.
-Anyone sceptical about this idea, were proved wrong, and today Nikoi Island and its sister island, Cempedak, are sold out a year in advance.
-The getaways have received several awards and praising reviews in prominent media all over the world – so much so, that Cempedak was recently on the list for potential honeymoon options for the engaged royal couple, Prince Harry and Meghan Markle!
+The dream was to build a sustainable private island from scratch and show the travel community that in order to obtain a perfect holiday you do not need air-con, a tv or an a la carte menu.
+Anyone sceptical about this idea was proved wrong, and today Nikoi Island and its sister island, Cempedak, are sold out a year in advance – when not haunted by Covid of course.
+The getaways have received several awards and praising reviews in prominent media all over the world – so much so, that Cempedak even made the list for potential honeymoon options for ex-royals, Harry and Megan Markle.

 So how did Andrew Dixon make these choices for Nikoi?
 Was it because it was a financially sustainable solution or because of the desire to do better, for the community and the environment?
 He’s a fan of both, see here:

-There are a lot of examples of both financial and environmentally sustainable solutions on Nikoi and Cempedak, and one that stood out from other barefoot luxury destinations, was the lack of air con in all villas on both islands, says Andew Dixon.
+There are a lot of examples of both financial and environmentally sustainable solutions on Nikoi and Cempedak, and one that stood out from other barefoot luxury destinations, was the lack of air-con in all villas on both islands, says Andrew Dixon.

 Having already tried out sustainable solutions on Nikoi, Andrew and his team wanted to take it up a notch, when they began the work with their second adults-only island, Cempedak.
 They added private pools to all the villas and used all new building material throughout all the villas and buildings.